jo/git-relax/couchdb-worker/README.md

 ## Workers
 Now that we have a global changes stream we can pass it to our workers.
-Currently we have two workers:
+Currently we have two workers.

-* Provision User Databases
-* Provision User Repositories

 They are stitched together in the pipeline, we'll come to that part above.

 ### Provision User Databases